josedv82/josedv82.github.io/README.md

-# Jose Fernandez Website
+# Jose Fernandez

-A dynamic quote-revealing static website that creates an immersive reading experience through advanced scroll-based interactions and responsive design.
+A collection of reflections and insights from my journey in sports science, performance, and leadership.
+The website presents a curated set of thoughts and learnings gathered through years of experience across different sports and organizations.

-## Features
+## Content

-- Scroll-triggered quote highlighting
-- Performance-optimized JavaScript interactions
+The website features:

+- A series of reflections on leadership, team building, and organizational culture
+- Insights on data science and analytics in sports
+- Thoughts on training methodology and performance science
-- Responsive typography and adaptive design
+- Career development observations and experiences
-- Minimalist user interface with smooth transitions
-- About Me page with biography
+- Core philosophies and approaches to professional challenges

+## Additional Sections

+- About Me: Professional background and current role
-- Research Collaborations listing
+- Collaborations: Research work and academic publications
-- R Packages showcase
+- R Packages: Open-source tools for sports science
-- Podcasts listing

-## Technologies Used

-- HTML/CSS
-- JavaScript

-## Setup and Usage

-1. Clone the repository
-2. Open index.html in a web browser

-## Deployment

-This is a fully static website that can be deployed on any web server or hosting service that can serve static files.

-## About

-The website showcases Jose Fernandez's reflections, research collaborations, R packages, and podcast appearances with a clean and minimalist design focused on content presentation.
+- Podcasts: Conversations and discussions about sports performance

+The site is designed to be a resource for professionals in sports science, coaching, and performance, sharing practical insights and lessons learned from real-world experiences.